nemild/sitepay/README.md

 #### For Domain Owners
 ##### Simple
+The following simple instructions are designed for a domain that would like a single endpoint to apply to all their subdomains.

 *Receive payments on your domain*

 Domain owners can receive payments by implementing [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) at the *www* subdomain of the */epayment/bitcoin* endpoint, secured by HTTPS/TLS 1.2 or better.
 This endpoint should only return PaymentRequests with the amount for each output set to 0 (this allows a payer to specify the payment amount).